dib-lab/genome-grist/doc/index.md

 ### Resource requirements

-**Disk space:** genome-grist makes about 4-5 copies of each SRA metagenome.
+**Disk space:** genome-grist makes about 3-4 copies of each SRA metagenome analyzed.

 **Memory:** the genbank search step on all of genbank takes ~120 GB of RAM.
 On GTDB, it's much, much less.
-Other than that, the other steps are all under 10 GB of RAM (unless you adjust `metagenome_trim_memory` upwards, which may be needed for complex metagenomes).
+Other than that, the other steps are all under 10 GB of RAM.

 **Time:** This is largely dependent on the size of the metagenome; 100m reads takes a few hours.
 The processing of multiple data sets can be done in parallel with `-j`, as well, although you probably want to specify resource limits.
 For example, here is the command that we use on our HPC:
 ```